Exactly How To Use These 12 Delicious Sugar Substitutes In Your Cooking

 11. Coconut Sugar

 Get a little tropical, and use coconut sugar in a fruit smoothie.
 Made from the sap of coconut flowers, this natural sugar comes in block, paste, or granulated form.
-Plus, it’s loaded with potassium, which helps strengthen bones.
+While it’s not exactly a “superfood,” it does contain small amounts of minerals like iron and zinc, and its lower GI makes it a slightly steadier fuel source for your body.

 12. Brown Rice Syrup